Chapter 0:

 Fuyumi spoke as she slowly adjusted her hair, which kept fluttering in the soft breeze.

-“I’m Arata Sato.
-I’m not a student here, so… no need to be tense,” he said, knowing she was worried he might be her classmate.
+“I’m Sato Arata.
+I’m not a student here,” he said, knowing she was worried he might be her classmate.
 All the while, he assumed Kujo-san was a student at Kyousei High.

 Just then, a stern voice called out to them.
-It was Madam Bertha, Fuyumi’s caretaker.
+It was Miss Bertha, Fuyumi’s Maid.

-“The car’s tire is fine now, Kujo-san.
+“The car’s tire is fine now, Kujo-sama.
 We’ll be late if you continue your impromptu talk.”

-Kujo-san turned to Madam Bertha and then returned to her car, relieved that her childish confessions hadn’t been heard by someone important.
+Kujo-san turned to Miss Bertha and then returned to her car, relieved that her childish confessions hadn’t been heard by someone important.

-Arata Sato then decided to walk back home instead, although the image of Kujo-san standing on the bridge beside him lingered in his mind.
-On the way, he heard a group of students chatting gleefully as he thought to himself,
+Sato Arata then decided to walk back home instead, although the image of Kujo-san standing on the bridge beside him lingered in his mind.
+As a small part of him wished to talk with her again."

 He returned to the place he called home: an old-age home where his grandparents lived, along with several other elderly residents.